Art Fair SourceBook Ratings and Rankings

 AFSB Ratings are determined based upon the Net Average Sales using Gross Sales reported by artists at recently completed events.

-Artist Reports are submitted via mail on AFSB Feedback Cards distributed to artists at AFSB participating events and by online Artist Event Reports submitted online on the AFSB website.
-As a subscriber to the SourceBook you can see all the Artist Reports, both online and mailed in (starting in 2015), for any event in your subscription by going to the Detail Event Page and clicking on the VIEW/ADD REVIEWS in the top right corner.
+Artist Reports are submitted online on the Artist Event Reports webpage on the AFSB website.
+As a subscriber to the SourceBook you can see all the Artist Reports submitted for any event in your subscription by going to the Detail Event Page and clicking on the VIEW/ADD REVIEWS in the top right corner.

 The Net Average Sales for an Event are computed by taking the Gross Average Sales reported by artists and subtracting the application fee, space fee, and $200/day per diem expense for each day of the show.
 This helps to level the playing field between shorter duration and longer duration shows.